 Not really.
 Young persons tend to be energetic and passionate.
 If you inspire them and encourage their line of thinking towards evolving their consciousness and putting emphasis upon being a solid global citizen, they will often run with it and end up being more passionate than you are.
 The youth just need to be given the care and attention and opportunity to thrive.
 In the Caribbean, opportunities for that are sadly sorely lacking.

-In your experience, which are the key factors responsible tourism businesses and entrepreneurs need to keep in mind when implementing community programmes as part of their sustainability commitment?
+In your experience, which are the key factors responsible for tourism businesses and entrepreneurs need to keep in mind when implementing community programmes as part of their sustainability commitment?

-Take your time to work at a pace that local community and stakeholders are comfortable with.
+Take your time to work at a pace that the local community and stakeholders are comfortable with.
 Too many projects are based upon the timelines that are suitable for the donor or funder.
 This does not take into consideration the reality of the lives of those persons that are supposed to be the beneficiaries.

 Invest time in extensive dialogue with local beneficiaries and stakeholders to ensure that the programme is really going to deliver for them and that it will be “owned” by them.
 Imposition from above or from outside will, without sufficient engagement by local persons, rarely deliver in the long-term.